Markcgo/Markcgo.github.io/_pages/about.md

 ---
 <span style="font-size: 24px;">Glad to see you!</span>

-I'm a fourth year undergradute student from College of Materials Science and Engineering,Fuzhou University.<!-- (https://www.fzu.edu.cn) -->Then I'm going to start my graduate study in Wuhan National Laboratory For Optoelectronics,Huazhong University of Science and Technology.<!-- (https://www.hust.edu.cn) -->
+I'm a first year gradute student from College of Optical and Electronic Information, Huazhong University of Science and Technology.<!-- (https://oei.hust.edu.cn/) -->I'm in Wuhan National Laboratory For Optoelectronics.
+Contact me if you want visit.<!-- (https://www.hust.edu.cn) -->

-My future research will focus on the perovskite solar cells.But I don't know much of the field.
+My future research will focus on the mesoscopic perovskite solar cells.But I don't know much of the field.
 Still learning...
-Except my research project, I desire to learn some skills of software development using Swift.
+Except my research project, I desire to learn some skills of Computer Science.

 I love language. 日本語を勉強しています